 Analytic apps, macro samples, and tutorials are great resources for ramping up.
 Sample workflows can be found under Help > Sample Workflows > Use scripting and automation tools > Build an App / Build a Macro.

-Tutorials can be found under Help > Tutorials > Intro to Applications / Intro to Macros
+Tutorials can be found under Help > Tutorials > Intro to Applications / Intro to Macros the tool, e.g. the Score tool, and select Open Macro

 RESOURCES: ALTERYX HTML MACROS